HPS masthead

 Health Physicists in Education

 If you are looking for a career in education, health physics offers a variety of opportunities.
 Upon completing a master's degree or PhD in health physics (or related fields, such as physics, industrial hygiene, environmental science, etc.), teaching opportunities exist within many programs in the United States.
-These programs offer health physics degrees at the associate's, baccalaureate, master's, and PhD level.
+These programs offer health physics degrees at the associate's, bachelor's, master's, and PhD levels.

 Educators develop course work appropriate for the specific goals of their students.
-Health physicists in education may be found in both the college or university classrooms and laboratories, as well as at off-campus training sites where they supervise student instruction.
+Health physicists in education may be found in both college and university classrooms and laboratories, as well as at off-campus training sites where they supervise student instruction.
 Educators typically conduct their own health physics research projects, often with the assistance of their students.
 Research findings are typically published in professional journals.
+Read about careers in education.

 Environmental Health Physicists